-This chapter has been published in the book America to 1744.
+This chapter has been published in the book American Revolution to 1800.
 For ordering information please click here.

 Archaeologists believe that the American continents were populated by hunters migrating across the northern land bridge from Asia within the last 40,000 years.
 They hunted large mammals until the glaciers melted about 9,000 BC.
 Maize (American corn) was being grown in the region of Mexico by 5,000 BC.
 Another culture developed in the Andes mountains and built large pyramids about 2700 BC.
 The religious Chavin culture developed there during the first millennium BC.
 The Olmecs developed in central America from 1500 BC and also worshipped symbols of the jaguar.
 In the sixth century BC the Zoque people built pyramids, and their language was similar to that of the Mayans, who became dominant by the first century BC.